These adorable Thanksgiving craft ideas are the perfect way to keep little hands busy

-Add sparkle to the table with this easy Thanksgiving table idea.
+Add sparkle to the table with this easy Thanksgiving craft.
 Grab a few gourds or small-sized pumpkins, and let the kiddos paint them with glue.
-To make this glitter-iffic art activity even better, let the glue drip down the sides of the gourds/pumpkins.
+To make this Thanksgiving craft idea even better, let the glue drip down the sides of the gourds/pumpkins.
 Sprinkle sparkles on top, shake off the excess, and let the tabletop displays dry before adding them as cool centerpieces.
-The best part is, you can completely customize this for any Thanksgiving table.
+The best part is that you can completely customize this for any table.
 Choose glitter colors that match your place settings to create a cohesive look.

 Pine Cone Pumpkins